March 21, 2019 - February 10, 2020

 Threads are spun between the productive and socio-critical spirit of that time and today through enduring movement techniques of Modernism and related topics.
 Hence, the presentation, curated by Andrea Amort and designed by Thomas Hamann, concludes with film contributions by Amanda Piña, Doris Uhlich, Thomas Kampe and Simon Wachsmuth.

 A varied performative programme complements the exhibition.

-In addition, a catalogue with the title „Alles tanzt.
+In addition, the elaborated and richly illustrated publication „Alles tanzt.
 Kosmos Wiener Tanzmoderne“ (ed.
 Andrea Amort) will accompany the show.
 From the point of view of dance researchers, artists and experts from adjacent artistic fields the publication aims at broadening Austria's cultural memory by this mainly female-dominated Viennese Dance Modernism until 1938 and its influence to date.